 The phrase is sometimes mistranslated as “New World Order” by people who believe in a conspiracy behind the design; however, it does directly translate to “New Order of the Ages”, says Wikipedia.

-I am not convinced by “direct translations” to render the Seal as saying “New Order of the Ages”.
+Hardly anybody will believe in a time without a place on this planet, therefore the translation ‘a new order of (the) ages’ can cause doubt.
+Does the Seal say it, however?
 Telling the time by the people would have been an endeavor too haphazard even to the human as irrational as an ancient Roman.

-Since Latin experts are able not only to interpret text, but also to produce novel strings of language, I believe Charles Thomson formed the motto himself.
-This would explain why his report does not provide a bibliographical reference and it gives a rendition of meaning ― Attat (!)
+Latin experts have been our human contemporaries.
+The persons could not have just memorized dead text.
+They have developed the capability to use Latin generatively.
+I believe Charles Thomson formed the motto himself.
+This would explain why his report does not provide a bibliographical reference to Virgil and it gives a rendition of the meaning and not its direct translation ― Attat (!)

-“Hailing the Nation: the American Great Seal” is another project of mine purposed to discard at least some of the bias and prejudice about the Democracy.
+“Hailing the Nation: the American Great Seal” is another project of mine intended to discard at least some of the bias and prejudice about the Democracy.